BMW S65 Engine ProblemsPin

 • Let the car come to temp before you get on it.
 Don’t rev the engine past 4,500 rpm before it has had time to warm.

-• Keep an eye on the oil and change it 4-6k miles.
+• Keep an eye on the oil and change it between 4-6k miles.
 Check old oil after every oil change.
-If it is dirty, you probably have an oil leak, if it has lead in it, change your rod bearings
+It is also a good idea to have an oil analysis performed every second or third oil change for lead and copper to check the status of your rod bearings.

 • Drive it more.
 Don’t let the car sit for days and weeks.
 These cars are meant to be driven and driven hard.
 Enjoy your car, don’t be scared of it.